-1.9 The Audit Committee is responsible for reviewing the draft Annual Statement of Accounts and the Annual Governance Statement and approving the audited Council's Annual Statement of Accounts which incorporates the Annual Governance Statement.
-This Committee also provides oversight on the Council's Treasury Management Processes, the Corporate Risk Management Strategy, Counter Fraud Suite of Policies, Internal Control matters and Information Governance including the role of the Senior Information Risk Owner.
+1.910 The Audit Committee is responsible for reviewing the draft Annual Statement of Accounts and the Annual Governance Statement and approving the audited Council's Annual Statement of Accounts which incorporates the Annual Governance Statement.
+This Committee also provides oversight on the Council's Treasury Management Processes and practices, the Corporate Risk Management Strategy, Counter Fraud Suite of Policies, Internal Control matters and Information Governance including the role of the Senior Information Risk Owner and companies and partnerships (in conjunction with the appropriate Scrutiny Board).